spikeruk/TicketmasterBot/README.md

-Tip: Test it out on a page were tickets are already on sale.
+* Tip: Test it out on a page were tickets are already on sale.

-Tip: You can rub multiple tabs to increase your chances (But be careful!!!, too many requests and you rsik getting your ip blocked)
+* Tip: Run multiple tabs (But be careful!!!, too many requests and you risk getting blocked by Ticketmaster)

 If this Bot successfully secures you tickets please donate. (no matter how small)